Remote work: Legal aspects

 In 1996, the Home Work Convention, an International Labour Organization (ILO) Convention, was created to offer protection to workers who are employed in their own homes.

 The UK's National Minimum Wage Act 1998 makes specific reference to home workers who "contract with a person, for the purposes of that person's business, for the execution of work to be done in a place not under the control or management of that person".
 In the case of James v Redcats (Brands) Ltd (2007), it was confirmed that "a home worker need not work at home, although typically he or she will do so; the only requirement is to work in a place not under the control or management of the other party".

 In the Netherlands, the Flexible Working Act allows workers to submit a written request to work from home, at least partly.
 Employers must have a good reason for refusing worker requests.

 Potential benefits

+Disability employment

+A 2026 study in the American Economic Review found that the expansion of remote work has led to a substantial increase in disability employment by reducing the commuting costs of physically disabled workers and allowing them to better control their work conditions to suit their disabilities.